 The danger of the local at all costs

-There are also a number of cases where eating locally could actually increase emissions.
+There are also some cases where eating locally could increase emissions.
 In most countries, many foods can only be grown and harvested at certain times of the year.
 But consumers want them all year round.
 This gives us three options: import goods from countries where they are in season; Use energy-intensive production methods (such as greenhouses) to produce them year-round; or use refrigeration and other conservation methods to keep them for several months.

-Tomatoes produced in greenhouses in Sweden consumed 10 times more energy than importing tomatoes.
+Tomatoes produced in greenhouses in Sweden consumed ten times more energy than importing tomatoes.
 Europe where they were in season.

 What food is transported by air?

-Most of the foods that people think come by air are actually transported by boat – avocados and almonds are perfect examples.
+Most of the foods that people think come by air are transported by boat—avocados and almonds are perfect examples.

-Shipping a kilogram of avocados from Mexico to the UK would generate 0.21 kg of CO2 equivalent in transport emissions.11 This represents only about 8% of the total avocado footprint.
+Shipping a kilogram of avocados from Mexico to the UK would generate 0.21 kg of CO2 equivalent in transport emissions.
+This represents only about 8% of the total avocado footprint.